 Retirement Line agreed a sponsorship deal with The City of Peterborough Tennis Club, working together to encourage local people of all age groups to take up, or get back into this popular sport.
 Our donation of £1,000 assisted the club in developing and delivering a range of new coaching activities through subsidised coaching and free taster lessons at the club and in local schools, including new ‘Rusty Rackets’ courses to encourage seniors who previously played tennis to pick up their rackets again.

 Retirement Line support Help for Heroes, who work to provide better facilities for British servicemen and women who have been wounded or injured in the line of duty.
 It is a charity close to the heart of our CEO, David Slater, who served in the RAF.
 David said: “I have seen just how difficult it can be for service personnel to make the transition back to civilian life, even more so for those who have to endure rehabilitation for their injuries.”
-In 2018, we donated £1,000.
+We recently donated £2,000 to this fine charity.

 The village of Barrowden in Rutland is the home of David Slater, our Chief Executive, and his family.
 The village has an Evergreen Club, a charity run for, and by, older people in the village.
 Supporting organisations which help keep people active and fulfilled in later life is very important to all of us at Retirement Line, so we have donated funds for the few past years to the Evergreen Club to help them pay for meals, trips and entertainment.
 We also donated £5,000 to the Barrowden Diocese in 2019 towards the cost of restoration of Barrowden’s beautiful 12th Century church.